 Personally, if I was Moses, or the first Scribes to write down Genesis 1, and I was told that Light was first, I really think I would ask "Are you SURE?"
 But now modern science knows that there were countless billions of stars creating light far before the Earth ever formed.
 So I guess Light really WAS first!
 And then the rest!

-C Johnson, Pastor, Physicist
+C Johnson, Pastor, Theoretical Physicist

 Physics Degree from University of Chicago